Snagga86/ZENIT/Readme.md

    - Download the VOSK speech model to use and put it into the `/speech-to-text/models/src` folder. (e.g. https://alphacephei.com/vosk/models/vosk-model-de-0.21.zip for german language support).
    - (Optional) Install RASA in the chat-system by `pip install rasa`.
 Then use `rasa train` to prepare the RASA NLU.
    - Install OLLAMA 3.2 (https://ollama.com/).
-   - Install Node.js and required packages using `npm install` in `/zenit-brain` folder.
+   - Install Node.js (20.9.0) and required packages using `npm install` in `/zenit-brain` folder.
-   - Set up Unity and import necessary assets for the robot face application.
+   - Set up Unity (2021.3.8) and import necessary assets for the robot face application.
-   - Install the App AudioRelay on your smartphone and on your computer if you want to process audio data.
+   - Install the App AudioRelay (https://audiorelay.net/) on your smartphone and on your computer if you want to process audio data.
+   - **Check component subfolders for more detailed information**.

 3. **Hardware Setup:**
    - Assemble the robotic arm and attach the smartphone using the car holder.